KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 The *Library layout* is where most of the IBL Sets management is done.

-This layout is built around 4 components:
+This layout is built around 4 Components:

 -  `Collections Outliner`_ (core.collectionsOutliner)
--  `Database Browser`_ (core.databaseBrowser)
+-  `Ibl Sets Outliner`_ (core.iblSetsOutliner)
 -  `Search Database`_ (addons.searchDatabase)
 -  `Gps Map`_ (addons.gpsMap)